DeepModelingHackathon/Hackathon2021/README.md

 1.Use **MPI, openMP or CUDA** to accelerate the efficiency of the code.

 #### Get Start:
 You can see [here](https://github.com/deepmodeling/abacus-develop/tree/hackathon2021) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
 The code to be edited might mainly lies in `abacus-develop/source/module_neighbor` in `hackathon2021` branch.
-Be aware of **online tutorial of ABACUS** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose ABACUS relevant projects.
+Be aware of **[online tutorial of ABACUS](https://www.bilibili.com/video/BV1gM4y1T7Xz)**, which is important for those who choose ABACUS relevant projects.

 #### Dataset&Materials:
 1.Small dataset: example dataset in code package: `abacus-develop/tests/501_NO_neighboring_GaAs512/`, you can also download here: [501_NO_neighboring_GaAs512.zip](https://pan.baidu.com/s/1rS3KQltbc--YCItdlKe1Pg)(code:8vvm).